ceres-c/VU-Thesis/hardware/pico/README.md

 UP Squared board is 3.3V.

-The Pico runs at 3.3V by default, so you can either modify it to run at 1.8V (see the RP2040 datasheet §2.9.7.3) or shift down PMBus and SPI.
+The Pico runs at 3.3V by default, so you can either modify it to run at 1.8V (see the RP2040 datasheet §2.9.7.3, used for `glitcher-v2`) or shift down PMBus and SPI (`glitcher-v1`).
 If you convert the Pico to 1.8V, you will need to use a level shifter for the UART.
 TXS0102 and TXS0108 should work.

+### Pico Modding

+To modify an existing Pico board to run digital IO at 1.8V you will need to:

+1. Remove the RP2040
+2. Cut the path that goes from 3.3V to VDD
+3. Solder back the RP2040
+4. Connect Digital IO VCC to external 1.8V supply

-### UART
+## UART

 Pico pinout for the UART is as follows: